The Great Ban: Efficacy and Unintended Consequences of a Massive Deplatforming Operation on Reddit: Dataset

 \section{Dataset}

-Our dataset for this study comprises 16M Reddit comments shared by 16,828 distinct users who participated in at least one of the 15 popular subreddits shut during The Great Ban~\cite{trujillo2021echo}, as reported in Table~\ref{tab:dataset}.
+Our dataset for this study comprises 16M Reddit comments shared by 16,828 distinct users who participated in at least one of the 15 most popular public subreddits in terms of daily active users shut during The Great Ban~\cite{trujillo2021echo}, as reported in Table~\ref{tab:dataset}.
+Even if Reddit administrators originally published an obfuscated list of the most popular banned subreddits,\footnote{\url{https://www.redditstatic.com/banned-subreddits-june-2020.txt} (accessed: 03/15/2024)} previous work deciphered it for those with over 2,000 daily active users~\cite{trujillo2021echo}, resulting in the 15 subreddits used both therein and herein.
 The composition of our dataset is illustrated in Figure~\ref{fig:period} and the procedure adopted to build it is described in the following.

 \textbf{Dataset construction.} We initially collected all comments posted between December 2019 and June 2020 in each of the 15 popular subreddits, resulting in 8M comments shared by 194K distinct users.
-The data covers 30 weeks (i.e., 7 months) prior to The Great Ban, and allows for establishing a suitable baseline for the activity of the affected users before the moderation intervention~\cite{trujillo2023one}.
+To collect the comments we used the Pushshift data dumps~\cite{baumgartner2020pushshift} available through Reddit torrents.\footnote{\url{https://academictorrents.com/details/9c263fc85366c1ef8f5bb9da0203f4c8c8db75f4} (accessed: 03/15/2024)} The data covers 30 weeks (i.e., 7 months) prior to The Great Ban, which allows for establishing a suitable baseline for the activity of the affected users before the moderation intervention~\cite{trujillo2023one}.
 Notably, we could not collect any data between May and June 2020, due to several subreddits having halted their activity, or being banned, before Reddit's public announcement of The Great Ban on June 29, 2020.